 On the other hand, outdoor rollators should be with wheels that are 8” in diameter or even bigger.
 This will allow you to handle rough terrain better.

 Next is the size.
-Here, you must choose the appropriate sized rollator.
+Here, you must choose an appropriately sized rollator.
 Therefore, you must first assess yourself or the user by measuring your sizes, most especially the height.

 In terms of weight, there is a standard measurement of a rollator.
 This is at around 15 lbs.
 There are also “lightweight” rollators that measure 11 lbs.
 However, choosing one still depends on the user.